 The methods current students use to communicate and get information are largely dependent on internet access and are driven by mobile technology.
 Research into the communication preferences among university students suggests that although face-to-face interactions are important to the students, when it comes to alternative modes of communicating, technology-mediated communication is preferred over all other methods[i].
 Moreover, factors such as immediacy and mobility play a decisive role in choosing methods and tools of communication.

 While most universities still use email as the primary means of communication within the institution and between their staff and students, relying on one form of communication can limit communication and result in students' missing some correspondence.
-Therefore, utilising forms of social media and mobile apps has been highly recommended by communication specialists[ii].
+Therefore, utilising forms of social media and mobile apps, such as Engage, has been highly recommended by communication specialists[ii].

 Speed in communication matters to the "net generation" of the HE student.
 Faster communication is seen as a better form of communication, as it is perceived as more 'real' due to its ability to evoke similar feelings we get in face-to-face interactions.
 In addition to this, students want to connect with one another and the institution anywhere and anytime.
 Social media and mobile technologies enable fast and synchronous communication, which can positively enhance connectivity and presence in the complex network of relations in educational settings.